cgrieger/grunt-startup/README.md

 node-startup
 ============

-Startup script for Linux-based systems for running node app when rebooting from /etc/init.d script.
+Startup script for Linux-based systems for running 'grunt server' or any other command  when rebooting from /etc/init.d script.

 Why node-startup?
 ----